HD 45866

 This is an evolved red giant with a stellar classification of K5 III.
 It has 2.34 times the mass of the Sun but it has expanded to nearly 50 times the radius of the Sun at an age of 1.15 billion years.
 It radiates 468 times the luminosity of the Sun from its photosphere at an effective temperature of 4207 K. It has an iron abundance 78% of the Sun's, making it slightly metal deficient.

+The IAU Working Group on Star Names approved the name Kamelos for this star on 25 December 2025, and it is now so entered in the IAU Catalog of Star Names.
+Kamelos is Greek for camel, a pun on the constellation Camelopardalis (literally "spotted camel", representing a giraffe), applied to an arbitrary star in the constellation.
+Based on the same association, Jacob Bartsch in 1624 had used Camelus Rebeccae as another name for Camelopardalis, referring to the camel of the biblical figure Rebecca.